 John Moore & Associates Background

-John and Connie Moore founded the firm in 1997 and remain the majority owners of the firm.
-He has 30 years of experience in investment management and is a certified investment management analyst (CIMA) and certified kingdom advisor (CKA).
-Connie Moore serves as the business manager of the firm.
+John and Connie Moore opened John Moore & Associates in 1997, and they remain the majority owners of the firm today.
+John Moore has over 30 years of experience in investment management and is a certified investment management analyst (CIMA) and certified kingdom advisor (CKA).
+The latter certification is granted to advisors who apply biblical principles in their financial advice.
+Connie Moore serves as the business administrator of the firm.

-The firm has 10 total employees, including one certified financial planner (CFP), two accredited asset management specialists (AAMS), one accredited investment fiduciary (AIF) and one chartered retirement planning counselor (CRPC).
+Beyond John Moore's aforementioned certifications, the firm employs one certified financial planner (CFP), three accredited asset management specialists (AAMSs), one accredited investment fiduciary (AIF), one chartered retirement planning counselor (CRPC) and one other CKA.

 John Moore & Associates Investment Strategy

-Another portfolio type is the JMA income model.
-This model’s objective is to provide income.
-If you have this model, your money will primarily be invested in closed end bond funds.
-Additionally, you may have investments in master limited partnership and real estate investment trusts.
+- JMA Income: If you have this model, your money will primarily be invested in closed-end bond funds.
+Additionally, you may have investments in master limited partnerships (MLPs) and real estate investment trusts (REITs).

-The third model is JMA CAPx.
-Using a proprietary quantitative model, JMA selects stocks and ETFs that are growing faster than average.
-This model portfolio has the highest volatility of the three options, and is advertised as “not suitable for every investor.”
-The firm states in SEC filings that the CAPx portfolio can have time periods of significant under or over performance, which makes it not the best choice for risk-averse clients.
+- JMA Equity: Using a proprietary quantitative model, JMA selects stocks and exchange-traded funds (ETFs) that are growing faster than average.
+This model portfolio has the highest volatility of the available options, and is advertised as “not suitable for every investor.”

 Portfolio Wealth Advisors